georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

  -Confirm the merge by clicking "Confirm merge."

 Pull Requests and Code Reviews:
 **What is a pull request in GitHub, and how does it facilitate code reviews and collaboration?
 Outline the steps to create and review a pull request.**

+ *A pull request (PR)* in GitHub is a mechanism for a developer to notify team members that they have completed a feature or bug fix and are requesting that their changes be reviewed and potentially merged into the main codebase.

+ **How pull requests facilitate code reviews and collaboration**

 GitHub Actions:
 **Explain what GitHub Actions are and how they can be used to automate workflows.
 Provide an example of a simple CI/CD pipeline using GitHub Actions.**